BYD Seal 2026 review | Great value electric motoring

 What is the BYD Seal?

-The BYD Seal is the third model to enter the UK market from the Chinese maker, after the BYD Atto 3 and BYD Dolphin: not bad considering that’s all happened within a year of the brand’s official UK launch in 2023.
+The BYD Seal was the third model to enter the UK market from the Chinese car maker, following the BYD Atto 3 and Dolphin.
+All three vehicles went on sale within a year of the brand’s official UK launch in 2023.
+Today, the BYD model lineup is six cars strong.

-The new BYD Seal is an electric, mid-sized saloon that’s priced similarly to the Tesla Model 3, although at 4.8m long the Seal is a fraction longer (it actually splits the difference between the Model 3 and the Hyundai Ioniq 6).
-It’s a handsome car, the Seal, with bold detailing at either end and a low-slung roofline that give it the vibe of a shrunken-down Porsche Taycan.
+The new Seal is an electric, mid-sized saloon that is priced similarly to the Tesla Model 3, although at 4.8 metres the BYD is a fraction longer (it actually splits the difference between the Model 3 and the Hyundai Ioniq 6).
+It’s a handsome car to our eyes, with bold detailing at either end and a low-slung roofline that gives it an air of scaled-down Porsche Taycan.

-An 82.5kWh battery gives the Seal a WLTP official range of up to 354 miles if you go for the rear-wheel-drive, 308bhp, single-motor variant.
-BYD claims 323 miles on the 523bhp dual-motor model.
+An 82.5kWh battery gives the Seal an official, WLTP-tested range of up to 354 miles.
+That’s if you go for the rear-wheel-drive, 308bhp, single-motor variant; BYD claims 323 miles for the 523bhp dual-motor model.
 It also gets the BYD ‘Blade’ battery pack.
-This lithium-iron phosphate (LFP) battery tech uses cobalt-free battery chemistry, saving resources of critical rare earth metals.
-The Blade battery is also said to be very safe: the company hammered a nail through it at a global press conference to demonstrate that it won’t catch fire when pierced in this way.
+These lithium-iron phosphate (LFP) cells use cobalt-free chemistry, saving resources of critical rare earth metals.
+The Blade battery is also said to be very safe; the company hammered a nail through one at a global press conference to demonstrate that it won’t catch fire when pierced in this way.

-With generous equipment and prices starting from under £46,000 (£49,000 for the AWD model), and warranty cover for six years or 93,750 miles, it’s not hard to see why the Seal could tempt new car buyers away from the Tesla Model 3.
+With generous equipment and prices starting from less than £46,000 (£49,000 for the AWD model), plus warranty cover for six years or 93,750 miles, it’s not hard to see why the Seal could tempt new car buyers away from the ubiquitous Tesla Model 3.

-• Real-world range in the BYD is good, and we saw 300 miles to a charge in the AWD car despite very cold conditions, so you may well get close to the 323-mile claimed range in the summer.
-Expect that to drop to around 270 miles of range on a winter run on the motorway, though.
-The more efficient, single-motor Seal should do a touch better, so expect more like 280-340 miles in real-world use.
+• Real-world range in the BYD is good.
+We saw 300 miles per full charge in the AWD car, despite very cold conditions, so you may well get close to the 323-mile claimed range in the summer.
+Expect that figure to drop to around 270 miles for a winter run on the motorway, mind.
+The more efficient, single-motor Seal should do a touch better, so reckon on more like 280-340 miles in real-world use (versus 354 miles in the official test).

 • The Seal’s LED headlights are not the fully adaptive ‘Matrix’ lights that most rivals offer (albeit often optionally).
-Instead, the Seal gets automatic high beam headlights, which simply switch the lights into high- or low-beam depending on whether the car senses other vehicles.
-It’s not a great system, and it’s rather prone to dazzling other road users, so we found it much more relaxing to just turn it off (which again is quite a few layers into the screen’s menus, but can be done) and enjoy having full control of the bright LED lights.
+Instead, the BYD gets automatic high beam headlights, which simply switch the lights onto high or low beam, depending on whether the car senses other vehicles.
+It’s not a great system, and it’s rather prone to dazzling other road users, so we found it much more relaxing to just turn it off (again, quite a few layers into the screen menus, but it can be done) and have full control of the bright LED lights.

 • If you want the best value: Go for the BYD Seal Design.
-It’s good to drive, and a decent price for the equipment and performance that you’re getting.
+It’s good to drive, and a decent price for all the equipment and performance on offer.

-• If you want the best high-mileage commuter: Again, stick with the Design model as it gets the longer range of 354 miles.
+• If you want the best high-mileage commuter: Again, stick with the Design model, as it achieves a longer potential range of 354 miles.

 • If you want the best family car: Guess what?
-We’d still go for the Design, tempting though it might be to upgrade to the Excellence AWD for its additional performance.
-Having said that, if you’re buying on PCP finance then you’ll find the Excellence AWD isn’t much more on monthly costs, so if you’re a keen driver or are concerned about icy and wintery conditions then it could be worth making the small jump up to the all-wheel-drive Seal.
+We’d still go for the Design, tempting though it might be to upgrade to the Excellence for its additional performance.
+That said, if you’re buying via PCP finance, you’ll find the Excellence AWD isn’t much more in terms of monthly payments.
+If you’re a keen driver, or are concerned about icy and wintery conditions, then it could be worth making the small jump up to the all-wheel-drive Seal.

 Vicky Parrott